RT @guardianeco: Mourning Loomis Reef - the heart of the Great Barrier Reef's coral bleaching disaster https://t.co/t0ei9yOZbr

 Leonardo DiCaprio (born 11.11.1974) Leonardo DiCaprio is an American, Oscar-nominated actor.

-Net worth: According to Celebrity Net Worth in 2013, Leonardo DiCaprio has net worth of 220 million USD.
+Net worth: According to various sources, Leonardo DiCaprio has net worth of 245 million USD.

 Childhood: Leonardo DiCaprio was born in Los Angeles, California.
 He is an only child and his parents are Irmelin, a former legal secretary and George, a comic book artist and distributor of comic books.
 He was named Leonardo because Irmelin was stood in front of a Leonardo da Vinci painting when he first kicked in her womb.
 DiCaprio's parents divorced when he was just one year old.
 Although he lived with his mother, he did maintain contact with his father.
 It was DiCaprio's stepbrother Adam Farrar that inspired Leonardo to become an actor.
 Farrar is an actor and a film producer.